rust-lang/rfcs/text/2451-re-rebalancing-coherence.md

 > type parameter.
 >
 > Rust requires that for any given trait and any given type, there is at most one
-> implmentation of that trait.
+> implementation of that trait.
 An important piece of this is that we disallow
 > implementing a trait from another crate for a type parameter.
 >
 > Rust's orphan rule always permits an impl if either the trait or the type being